1.) Identify your interests, passions, talents, skills, abilities, and values

 - Become involved with service work, community involvement, and volunteering.

-- Join industry associations relevant to your career field and offer to take on projects when the opportunity arises.
+- Join industry associations relevant to your career field and offer to take on projects with the opportunity arises.

 - Highlight your academic project work on your résumé (using key words from the job description), as it often directly relates to the work you will do in a future career.